jpdev01/jpdev01/README.md

 - 📚 I'm graduated in systems development technician at senai

-- 🌱 I currently develop mainly in languages Java, php, JS
+- 🌱 I currently develop mainly in languages Java, php, JS, HTML5, CSS

 - 🤔 I love studying and I'm ready for any challenge